Dinesh4013j/Dinesh4013j/README.md

 ### 💡 Quote of the Day

-_"Failure helps us to learn from Mistakes, bug in code  will help to good programmer , Fail and Success , bug ad Debug.."_
+_"Failure teaches us to learn from mistakes.
+A bug in code shapes a good programmer.
+Fail, debug, and succeed—growth lies in the process.
+A Programmer not afraid of bug and a successful man not afraid of Failure"_